Czirion/Zamia-bacterial-BGCs/README.md

 ![image](https://user-images.githubusercontent.com/75807915/168332832-70019e88-daa1-4148-8ff8-ecec043522b5.png)

 Once you have the absence/presence tables downloaded you can go to RStudio and use the `bigscape_to_pheatmap.Rmd` script, found in this repository.
-To see a Knited version of it download (click in the file name, click download, and click Ctrl+S) `bigscape_to_pheatmap.html` and open it with a browser.
+To see a Knited version of it click [here](https://czirion.github.io/Zamia-bacterial-BGCs/bigscape_to_pheatmap.html).

 ### Run Corason